novoalab/EpiNano/README.md

 ### About EpiNano
 EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.
-It is based on the detection of distinct 'features' that occur due to the presence of the modification, including changes in read quality, per-base quality, increased mismatch errors, increased deletion frequencies

-## Testing
+EpiNano will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification or not.
+Features extracted include:
+- k-mer current intensity
+- read quality
+- per-base quality
+- per-base mismatch frequency
+- per-base deletion frequency
+- per-base insertion frequency

-The software has been tested upon a set of 'unmodified' and 'modified' sequences containing m6A at known sites or A.
+The software has been trained and tested upon a set of 'unmodified' and 'modified' sequences containing m6A at known sites or A. Its use to detect other RNA modifications has not yet been tested.
-Fasta sequences used in the training/testing are included in the release.

-### What's included
+## What's included
-- Scripts to extract features from FAST5 files (e.g. current intensity)
+- Scripts to extract features from FAST5 files
-- Scripts to process basecalled FASTQ files into kmer pileups (similar to samtools mpileup format but for 5mer sequences).
+- Scripts to process mapped BAM files into kmer pileups (similar to samtools mpileup format but for 5mer sequences)
-- Support Vector Machine training/testing to predict m6A RNA modifications
+- Support Vector Machine training & testing to predict m6A RNA modifications

-### Getting Started and pre-requisites
+## Getting Started and pre-requisites
 These scripts are written in XXX.

 HUANLE PLEASE ADD DETAILS HERE OF PRE-INSTALLED SOFTWARE THAT is REQUIRED

-### Running the software
+## Running the software

 * To extract features from FAST5 files:
 ```